MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 #### Internet connectivity

 After downloading the installation files, internet connectivity isn’t required to install Office LTSC 2021.
-Internet connectivity is required if you're using MAK activation, but not for other types of activation.
-But after activation, internet connectivity isn't required to use the preview products.
+Internet connectivity is required if you're using MAK activation, but not for KMS activation.
+After activation, internet connectivity isn't required to use the preview products.

 ## Install Office LTSC Preview by using the Office Deployment Tool